 Brought up in Liverpool.
-After undergraduate and postgraduate studies at Oxford, I came to Cambridge as a lecturer in 1982.
-Once here I was held by the quality of the research libraries, colleagues and students, but giving talks has taken me to many parts of the world, including the USA and Canada, France, Ireland, Italy, Germany, Japan, India, Australia and New Zealand.
+After Oxford, I came to Cambridge as a lecturer in 1982.
+I have given talks in many parts of the world, including the USA and Canada, France, Ireland, Italy, Germany, Denmark, Peru, Japan, India, Australia and New Zealand.

 Shakespeare; seventeenth-century literature, including cultural relations between the three Stuart kingdoms and into continental Europe; Irish studies; British and Irish poetry since 1900.

 Shakespeare; seventeenth-century literature; Irish studies; modern poetry.
 Contributes to teaching and/or supervision for the Medieval and Renaissance Literature MPhil.
 See: http://www.english.cam.ac.uk/postgraduate/

 See Professor John Kerrigan's entry in the University Lookup database.
 (Raven login required)

 Love's Labour's Lost, ed.
 (Harmondsworth: Penguin, 1982), 260 pp.

 'Wordsworth and the Sonnet: Building, Dwelling, Thinking', Essays in Criticism, 35 (1985), 45-75

 Shakespeare's Sonnets and A Lover's Complaint, ed.
 (Harmondsworth: Penguin, 1986), 458pp.

 Motives of Woe: Shakespeare and 'Female Complaint', ed.
 (Oxford: Clarendon Press, 1991), xiv + 310 pp.

 'A Complete History of Comic Noses', in Michael Cordner, Peter Holland and John Kerrigan, eds, English Comedy (Cambridge: Cambridge University Press 1994), 241-66